ElectraRizopoulou/PowerBI_Financials/README.md

 1. Download the `.pbix` file.
 2. Open it in **Power BI Desktop**.
 3. Use the slicers to explore the data interactively.
+4. The images 1 and 2 are depicting Mexico data exclusively and the images 3 and 4 are depicting countries data collectively.

 ## Notes
 - **Page 1**: Overview with KPIs and trend charts.